Whenever you find yourself on the side of the majority, it is time to pause and reflect

-Withdrawing money via Loan
+Withdrawing Money via Loan

 You can take money out of your Cash Value portion.
 When I contributed to my policy I got 70% of what I put in as Cash Value on day one to be able to take out as a loan.
 This I could use for deals or whatever I wanted.
-This is super simple as you can go online or call into your provider and tell them “you want to take a loan from you Cash Value”.
+This is super simple as you can go online or call your provider and tell them “you want to take a loan from your Cash Value”.
 Simple they send you a check or ACH transfer and usually takes about a week.

-Replenishing money to payback you Loan
+Replenishing Money to Payback Your Loan

 I am actually writing this to myself as it’s a little tricky and this way I remember the steps.

-I print out a simple letter (examples below) and mail with my check to my friends at Ameritas.
+I print out a simple letter (examples below) and mail it with my check to my friends at Ameritas.